CovertLab/WholeCellEcoliRelease/docs/create-pyenv.md

    naming the library_dirs that you set above.

-9. Per [#161](https://github.com/CovertLab/wcEcoli/issues/161), the backend for `matplotlib` might need to be changed from `TkAgg` to the default -- or specifically to `agg`.
+9. **General preface that's important to know:** The wcEcoli software expects to run with `wcEcoli/` as both the current working directory and on the `$PYTHONPATH`.

+   **Issue [#161](https://github.com/CovertLab/wcEcoli/issues/161):** The matplotlib rendering "backend" might need to be changed from what its installer configures to `agg` (which in fact is what matplotlib will pick at runtime if not configured otherwise).

+   The `wcEcoli/` directory contains a `matplotlibrc` file that configures matplotlib's backend to `agg` whenever you run with this working directory.

-   This is only a problem when running under the "Fireworks" workflow manager.
-All the wcEcoli code expects to run with `wcEcoli` as the working directory and on the `PYTHONPATH`, but Fireworks' `rlaunch rapidfire` sets the current working directory to its `launcher_...` subdirectory instead. `rlaunch singleshot` does not have that problem, manual runscripts do not have that problem, and we're not sure about `qlaunch`.
+   However when running under the "Fireworks" workflow manager, Fireworks’ `rlaunch rapidfire` sets the working directory to its `launcher_.../` subdirectory instead, so the backend can fail to load.
+   (`rlaunch singleshot` does not have that problem.
+Our manual runscripts do not have that problem, either.
+We're not sure about Fireworks’ `qlaunch`.)

-   After installing or updating `matplotlib`, test if it can import pyplot:
+   **Workaround:** After installing or updating `matplotlib`, test if it can import pyplot:

       1. `cd` to a directory that does not have a `matplotlibrc` file, e.g. `wcEcoli/docs/`.
-      1. Use the `pyenv version` command to verify that the pyenv `wcEcoli2` is active.
-(This should be fine if the current directory is a subdirectory of `wcEcoli` and if the latter has a `.python-version` file previously set by `pyenv local wcEcoli2`.)
+      1. Run the `pyenv version` shell command to verify that the pyenv `wcEcoli2` is active.
+(It should be if the current directory is a subdirectory of `wcEcoli/` and if `wcEcoli/` has a `.python-version` file that was set by `pyenv local wcEcoli2`.)
       1. Start a python shell and type `import matplotlib.pyplot`
-         * If it raised `ImportError: No module named _tkinter`, then edit the relevant `site-packages/matplotlib/mpl-data/matplotlibrc` file, probably the one in `$PYENV_ROOT/versions/wcEcoli2/lib/python2.7/`, commenting out the line `backend : TkAgg`, then retest.
+         * If it raised `ImportError: No module named _tkinter` or `RuntimeError: Python is not installed as a framework`, then matplotlib couldn't load its backend.
+           The workaround is to edit the relevant `site-packages/matplotlib/mpl-data/matplotlibrc` file, probably the one in `$PYENV_ROOT/versions/wcEcoli2/lib/python2.7/`.
+           Comment out the line `backend : TkAgg` or `backend : macosx`, then retest.
          * If it didn't raise an error, run `matplotlib.get_backend()` and check that it returns `'agg'` or similar.

 10. Compile the project's native code.